ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   A non-error status code, :code:`PSA_OPERATION_INCOMPLETE`, that is returned by some interruptible operation functions to indicate that the computation is incomplete.
 The same function must be called repeatedly until it returns either a success or an error status.
 *   The concept of a unit of work --- called *ops* --- that can be carried out by an interruptible operation function.
 The amount of computation done, or time duration, for one *op* is implementation- and function- specific, and can depend on the algorithm inputs, for example, the key size.

-    An application can set an overall *max ops* value, that limits the *ops* performed within any interruptible function called by that application.
-The current *max ops* value can also be queried.
+    An application can set an overall *maximum ops* value, that limits the *ops* performed within any interruptible function called by that application.
+The current *maximum ops* value can also be queried.
+If the *maximum ops* is not set by an application, interruptible functions will not return until the operation is complete.

     Each interruptible operation also provides a function to report the cumulative number of *ops* used by the operation.
 This value is only reset when the operation object is set up for a new operation, which permits the value to be queried after an operation has finished.